-Japan's constitution, also called the Pacifist Constitution (平和憲法, Heiwa-Kenpō), she is famous for renouncing the right to declare war present in the induced by the occupation of the United States after the Second World War.
+Japan’s constitution, also called the Pacifist Constitution (平和憲法, Heiwa-Kenpō), she is famous for the waiver of the right to declare war present in the occupation induced by the United States after World War II.

 The Preamble to the Constitution of Japan

 We, the Japanese people, acting through our duly elected representatives in the National Diet,

 we determine the guarantee for ourselves and our posterity, the fruits of peaceful cooperation with all nations and the blessings of freedom throughout this land, and we resolve never to be visited by horrors of war through government action; we proclaim that sovereign power resides in the people and we firmly establish this Constitution.
 Government is a sacred duty of the people, its authority derives from the people, its powers are exercised by the representatives of the people, and its benefits are enjoyed by the people.
 This is a universal principle of humanity on which this Constitution is founded.
 We reject and revoke all constitutions, laws, ordinances and edicts that contradict it.